 The offshore fishing opportunities in Georgia, South Carolina, and North Carolina are endless.
 Deep-sea trolling is popular for anglers who have a vessel large enough to withstand rough seas and long runs.
 In addition, fisherman utilize outriggers for the opportunity to present more baits to fish at the surface of the water.
 Do you need outriggers on a fishing boat?

-A vast majority of fishing boats are equipped with outriggers.
-An outrigger is a pole that extends or retracts out of the left and right sides of the vessel.
+A vast majority of offshore sportfishing boats are equipped with outriggers.
+When asked what are outriggers on a boat, the answer is outriggers are poles that extend or retract out of the left and right sides of the vessel.
 In addition to the telescoping rod, a line and clips are attached, which can be pulled in to connect a fishing line before deploying it back out to the end of the extended outrigger.

 What Is The Purpose Of Outriggers

 Outriggers on fishing boats have multiple purposes.
 First, the odds of catching more fish are increased when anglers are not limited to trolling with one or two lines.
 Second, outriggers spread the lines away from port and starboard sides.

 Anglers who are limited to only trolling directly behind the boat will be limited in the number of baits dragging in the water.
 In addition, the fishing line clips to the outrigger, thus expanding the spread of lures behind the vessel.

 The increased width will allow for six or more rods to be trolled and reduce the risk of lines becoming tangled.
 However, using fishing outriggers requires practice in addition to trial and error by setting the release clips to the proper release tension.
 When outrigger clips are set too tightly they fail to open causing someone to manually release the fishing line from the outrigger.
 Clips set too loosely pop free when facing resistance of a wave or small piece of weed.

 How Are Outriggers Made